Impact of the nuclear equation of state on the explodability of massive stars: Introduction

 Various EoS consistent with current constraints are now available for CCSN simulations, such as SFHo and SFHx EoS from \citet{Steiner_13}, and more recently the CMF EoS from \citet{Motornenko_20} and the DD2 EoS from \citet{fischer_18}.
 It is therefore critical to reinvestigate whether uncertainties in the EoS still substantially impact CCSN outcomes despite the much tighter current experimental, observational and theoretical constraints.

-In this work, we therefore consider the impact of the EoS on the PNS evolution and explosion dynamics using 45 axisymmetric simulations with the neutrino hydrodynamics code CoCoNuT-FMT \citep{mueller_15}.
+In this work, to demonstrate that the EoS still has a significant impact on CCSN outcomes, we consider the impact of the EoS on the PNS evolution and explosion dynamics using 93 axisymmetric simulations with the neutrino hydrodynamics code CoCoNuT-FMT \citep{mueller_15}.
 We use three different EoS, SFHo, SFHx and CMF, which fall within the limits given by observational constraints.
 We use a range of different mass progenitor stars from $9.71\,\mathrm{M}_{\odot}$ to $36.61\,\mathrm{M}_{\odot}$.